pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-poisson-regression.myst.md

 This is a minimal reproducible example of Poisson regression to predict counts using dummy data.

-This Notebook is basically an excuse to demo Poisson regression using PyMC3, both manually and using `bambi` to demo interactions using the `formulae` library.
+This Notebook is basically an excuse to demo Poisson regression using PyMC, both manually and using `bambi` to demo interactions using the `formulae` library.
 We will create some dummy data, Poisson distributed according to a linear model, and try to recover the coefficients of that linear model through inference.

 For more statistical detail see: